smlu/blender-sith/README.md

   - Star Wars Jedi Knight: Mysteries of the Sith
   - Star Wars: DroidWorks
   - Indiana Jones and the Infernal Machine
+  - Grim Fandango - *Only importing of text format 3DO models is supported*

 ## Features
   - Import/Export .3do models